 This is the editing server.
 Do not link to this page or any page that starts with cmstest.gannon.edu.

 Students must have a bachelor’s degree from an approved institution.
 A complete application for admissions includes: a resume, three letters of recommendation from appropriate professionals, an essay, and participation in an admissions interview.
 To be admitted into the program, applicants must have a minimum grade point average of 2.8 in undergraduate coursework.
 Students must also have Pennsylvania Child Abuse History clearance and the Pennsylvania State Police Criminal Record Check (ACT 33 & ACT 34 clearances) dated within a year of application.
 Formal admittance to the program is required before enrolling in courses.
-Up to 12 semester hours of credits earned at a CACREP accredited program may be transferred in subject to program director approval.
-Credits earned at non-CACREP accredited institutions are subject to Gannon University Graduate Program policy with a limit of 6 semester hours subject to program director approval.
+Program director approval may be given for students to transfer

 Students enter the Clinical Mental Health Counseling Program from a variety of undergraduate backgrounds.
 Course work in human services, psychology, statistics, and human development is helpful.
 Several courses in psychology are recommended.